teplov-andrew/miniVAR/README.md

 ### 4. Visualization
 - Visualizations (samples, reconstructions, training curves) are saved as PNG files during/after training.
 - Use the provided Jupyter notebook for interactive exploration.

+## Conclusion
+The goal was to try to implement the modern algorithm from the article yourself.

+In total, we managed to implement the basic techniques and tricks described in the [VAR](https://arxiv.org/abs/2404.02905) article.
+The generation quality is not ideal, for this you need to change the models themselves to larger ones.
+I did this work completely alone, so there may be bugs and flaws in the code.
+If there are any, I will be glad if you let me know about them.